Cloudlordd/Cloudlord-and-pals/README.md

 - Check if all the requests pass and wait for us to merge into main

-- Thank you for contributing and making this project bigger, You forever in our heart
+- Thank you for contributing and making this project bigger, You are forever in our heart
 ---
 <br>
 <br>